bacalhau-project/examples/case-studies/duckdb-log-processing/README.md

-# Instructions to Run this Example
+# Instructions to Running DuckDB with Bacalhau

 ## Introduction
 These are the instructions for running the example.
 It assumes you have a cluster setup (see [FromScratch.md#Cluster-Setup](Cluster Setup)) and a container to run (see [FromScratch.md#Building-a-Container](Building a Container)).